wroge/sqlt/README.md

 - prevents SQL injection by replacing values with placeholders
 - you can use sqlt.ParseFS oder sqlt.ParseFiles to load templates from the file system
 - own scanners can be implemented by adding a template function with the return type sqlt.Scanner
+- Expr function can be used for better readability - '?' is replaced at execution time with the correct placeholder

 ## Example